ES-TUDelft/robot-interaction-tool/docs/INSTALLATION.md

 `$ python get-pip.py`

-* Note: if python is not recognized then either add it to the environment variables (i.e., PYTHONPATH) or use C:\Python27\python.exe instead.
+* Note: if python is not recognized verify your PATH or use C:\Python27\python.exe instead.

 * Use pip to install the project requirements: